What We Do

 An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.

-Learn more about invasive species control, habitat restoration, removal of infrastructure to provide more habitat
+Learn more about invasive species control, habitat restoration, and removal of infrastructure to provide more habitat

 The principal refuge management objective on land is to enhance the quality of habitat for the full diversity of nesting seabird species.
-This will be accomplished by preventing the reintroduction of rats, by controlling noxious plants and by replanting specific areas with native vegetation.
+This is being accomplished by preventing the reintroduction of rats, by controlling noxious plants and by replanting specific areas with native vegetation.

 Management and Conservation